 Collagen hydrolysate – The hydrolysis process described above renders the gelatin powder more easily digestible and appropriate for those with digestive weakness and sensitivity.
 I find this type of gelatin best used as a protein powder with careful dosing (see Important Note below).

-Mix it in drinks, shakes, smoothies, ice cream, or add a tablespoon to your favorite recipe to give it an anti-inflammatory protein boost.
+Mix collagen hydrolysate in drinks, shakes, smoothies, ice cream, or add a tablespoon to your favorite recipe to give it an anti-inflammatory protein boost.
 It will dissolve in cold liquids easily.

-Having collagen hydrolysate with a meal that contains muscle meat can help balance the amino acid profile that enters your blood stream.
-“If a person eats a large serving of meat, it’s probably helpful to have 5 or 10 grams of gelatin at approximately the same time, so that the amino acids enter the blood stream in balance.”
-Ray Peat, PhD (source).
+Having collagen hydrolysate with a meal that contains muscle meat can help balance the amino acid profile that enters your bloodstream.
+“If a person eats a large serving of meat, it’s probably helpful to have 5 or 10 grams of gelatin at approximately the same time, so that the amino acids enter the bloodstream in balance.”
+Ray Peat, PhD.
+(3)

 How Much Do You Need?

-Important Note: Remember not to get too carried away with gelatin.
-Adding too much too quickly can cause digestive issues: bloating, loss of appetite, stomach ache are just a few side effects.
+Remember not to get too carried away with either gelatin or peptides.
+Adding too much too quickly can cause digestive issues: bloating, loss of appetite, stomach ache is just a few side effects.